 Dr. Goldberg currently is a board certified ophthalmologist in Torrance, California and a managing partner at Wolstan and Goldberg Eye Associates.
 He is well known as a leader in laser vision correction surgery, refractive cataract surgery, and new techniques in corneal surgery and micro-invasive glaucoma surgery.

-Dr. Goldberg has an extensive background in research and has been a principle investigator in over seventy FDA clinical trials for new medical devices and medications.
+Dr. Goldberg has an extensive background in research and has been a principle investigator in over ninety FDA clinical trials for new medical devices and medications.

 Dr. Goldberg currently sits on the American Society of Cataract and Refractive Surgery (ASCRS) FDA committee.
 He is among the first to implement these new eye care technologies in his practice and offer them to his patients.
 Dr. Goldberg is currently welcoming new patients at Wolstan and Goldberg Eye Associates.